Litoria electrica

 Description

 A medium-sized species of frog, reaching up to 4 cm in body length.
 It has a brown, grey-brown or red-brown back, with stripes or wide grey-brown V-shaped or butterfly-shaped patches.
 There is a grey-brown stripe from the tip of the snout to the sides.
 The pupil is horizontal and the iris is brown.
 The belly is white, and the male has a dark throat.
 The armpits and backs of the thighs are dull yellow.
 Fingers are slightly webbed and toes are half webbed, both with large discs.
+A taxonomic revision of the Australian treefrogs published in June 2025 has suggested that this species be placed in the genus Colleeneremia, resulting in the proposed species name of Colleeneremia electrica.

 Breeding Biology